CompositeLight/currentRMS-helper/README.md

 ## Features / Updates

+- NEW: 1.30.0: API connection: There is now a field to enter an API key and subdomain into the CurrentRMS Helper.
+This unlocks new features, and paves the way for more in the future...
+See installation instructions above.

+- NEW: 1.30.0: Product Inspector (requires API): In detail view you will now see a magnifying glass symbol next to each rental item from your own stock.
+Clicking on this will bring up a modal image of the product, and also list all locations for that product in the Store (ie. there could be more than one).
+The item weight is also listed.
+This information, in combination, should assist warehouse techs in correctly identifying equipment they are unfamiliar with.
+The information provided is already available within CurrentRMS, but requires clicking away from the scanning page.

+- IMPROVED: 1.30.0: Container weights section now deals appropriately with the scenario that a container has been added to itself.

+- CHANGED: 1.30.0: Pop up menu slightly reformatted and now includes version info.

+- IMPROVED: 1.21.1: More Helpful Cursor: The snap-back-to-the-scan-input-box feature now takes note of which Detail View mode you're in, and resets the cursor into the appropriate box.
+For example, if you're in Check-In and click to expand the product tree, the cursor focus will snap back to the Check-In input box.

-- NEW 1.21.0: Bulk Quantity Barcodes: The system will now accept bulk barcodes with a quantity value.
+- NEW: 1.21.0: Bulk Quantity Barcodes: The system will now accept bulk barcodes with a quantity value.
 To use this feature, create a barcode preceeded with the require quanity value surrounded in % symbols.
 For example, for a barcode that adds 5x of product 90210 the barcode would be "*%5%90210*"

 - IMPROVED: 1.20.2: Hypersonic: Scan and error sounds can now play over the top of each other, whereas before if you scanned while a sound was still playing the latter sound would be blocked.